-Students must complete the student's application form and Pre-Training Review form (provided along with the application form) and send the completed forms along with all the relevant documents and the Application fee to ASOC.
+Students must complete the student's application form and Pre-Training Review form (provided inside the application form as Appendix 1) and send the completed forms along with all the relevant documents and the Application fee to ASOC.
 You can also submit your application through one of our authorised agents.
 A list of approved agents can be found on our website http://asoc.edu.au/.